Building a Public-Data RAG System End-to-End

 This is the layer where I expect a lot of the eventual quality lift to come from, so I want the article to show retrieval behavior directly, not just final answer scores.

-At the answer layer, I compare benchmark-only generation against retrieval-augmented generation across four dimensions:
+At the output layer, I compare benchmark-only generation against retrieval-augmented generation across four dimensions:

 • correctness